Independent radio station in Cambodia shut on order of PM - NewsBreak

 He said that historically, Hun Sen and his party usually crack down hard on any independent voices ahead of a national election.
 “Going after VoD is a good indication that scheduled July 23 poll will be neither free nor fair.”

-Hun Sen ordered VoD to cease operating at 10 a.m.
+Hun Sen had ordered VoD to cease operating at 10 a.m.
 Monday, and the station’s personnel were at their desks when representatives from Phnom Penh City Hall and the Information Ministry arrived to serve the order.
-The road outside was closed in an apparent effort to quash any street protests.
+The road outside was closed in an evident effort to quash any street protests.

-However, there were no confrontations because VoD said it would honor the license revocation.
-Hun Sen had advised the authorities to inform the station when the deadline arrived and not take any further action.
+However, there were no confrontations because VoD said they would honor the license revocation.
+Hun Sen had advised the authorities to just inform the station when the deadline arrived and not take any further action.

-After the authorities left, other reporters visited the VoD office to hear staff express their disappointment.
+After the authorities left, other reporters trooped to the VoD office to hear staff express their disappointment.

 A VoD spokesperson, Sothoeuth Ith, said after receiving the closure order, “So for now, we will stay silent, we will not continue our broadcast.”

-“Maybe hopefully this is not the end of everything,” he said.
-In what appeared to refer to the possibility that Hun Sen might eventually restore VoD’s license, he added, “We will try our best to work with all relevant stakeholders and hopefully a solution can be realized.”
+“Maybe hopefully this is not the end of everything,” he told journalists.
+In what appeared to refer to the possibility that Hun Sen might eventually restore VoD’s license, he said: “We will try our best to work with all relevant stakeholders and hopefully a solution can be realized.”

-The U.S. Embassy in Cambodia said it was "deeply troubled by the abrupt decision" to revoke VoD's media license.

 Comments / 0